e10e3/devops/report/report.typ

 The file is quite long, so not shown here.

-Here are the changes that were made to configuration to turn it into a reverse proxy:
+Here are the changes that were made to the configuration to turn it into a reverse proxy:

 ```diff
 --- http/httpd.conf